Ipswich Planning Scheme

-On 30 June 2020, Ipswich City Council resolved to adopt the Ipswich Adopted Infrastructure Charges Resolution (No.1) 2020, which came into force and effect on and from 1 July 2020.
+On 8 June 2023, Ipswich City Council resolved to adopt the Ipswich Adopted Infrastructure Charges Resolution (No.1) 2023, which comes into force and effect on and from 3 July 2023.

 - the adopted charges for providing the local government trunk infrastructure networks;

 - the levied charges to be levied by the local government for development for the demand placed on the local government trunk infrastructure networks; and